wp-plugins/mylinks2/readme.txt

 = Do I need a graphic software? =

-No, the thumbnails are generated and hosted by `http://www.shrinktheweb.com`.
+No, the thumbnails are generated and hosted by 3rd party image generation services

 = When will the thumbnails be generated? =

-Normally, new website thumbnails will be generated in 1-5 minutes by www.shrinktheweb.com... sometimes it takes (maximum) 24 hours.
+Normally, new website thumbnails will be generated in 1-5 minutes by the API. sometimes it takes (maximum) 24 hours.

 = What size do the thumbnails have? =

-You can choose from 6 sizes from 75x56 to 320x240
+You can choose from 6 sizes from 75x56px to 480x380px

 = How can i sort the links? =